DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/09-serverless/homework.md

 Now we need to turn the image into an numpy array and pre-process it.

+> Tip: Check the previous homework.
+What was the pre-processing
+> we did there?

 After the pre-processing, what's the value in the first pixel, the R channel?